 CLiF presenters tell stories, read aloud from books, and share their love of words, reading, and writing.
 Every child who participates chooses two books to keep from a wide selection of brand-new children’s books.

 We Let Children Choose Their Books!

 CLiF finds that when children choose their own books, they’re more excited about reading and more likely to read for pleasure.
 A study by the International Literacy Association found 80% of students say the books they enjoy the most are the ones they choose themselves.

-An organization, program, or facility must meet these requirements to apply for CLiF’s Summer Readers program:
+An organization, program, camp, library or facility must meet these requirements to apply for CLiF’s Summer Readers program:

 - Based in Vermont or New Hampshire

 - Serve children between birth and age 12